MrKkyle/MrKkyle/README.md

 - 🔭 I mostly make use of React.js, currently present in ~65% of my projects.
 - 📫 Always striving to improve my coding practices, and I aim to deliver hassle-free products.
 - ⚡ I enjoy watching animations, as well as completing jigsaw puzzles.
+- ✨Also integrating React.js with Electron to make desktop applications.

 ### A List of Languages that I am familar with
 <p align="center">